adegard/tagui_scripts/README.md

 TagUI reference: https://github.com/kelaberetiv/TagUI

 <h1>TagUI Code Writer:  Tagui-Writer1.01 </h1>
+Easily print in your code little snippets (examples) in TagUI language.

 # Why This ?
-Easily print in your code little snippets (examples) in TagUI language.
+TagUI is very easy language and use native language for web-scraping and RPA (Robotic Process Automation), but at the begin it could be a bit tricky to find and remember the commands.
+Then I built this tool to simplify coding for beginners.
+Enjoy!

 <img src="https://raw.githubusercontent.com/adegard/tagui_scripts/master/20180529164038.png"  align="center">